jolokia/jolokia/README.md

   all-in-one).
 * **Mule Agent** for usage within a [Mule][3] ESB
-* **JVM JDK6 Agent** which can be used with any Oracle/Sun JVM, Version 6 and which is able to attach to a running Java process dynamically.
+* **JVM JDK6 Agent** which can be used with any Oracle/Sun JVM, Version 6 or later and which is able to attach to a running Java process dynamically.

 ## Features